 Full Programme to be announced on 16 March 2017

 More details about content, titles and premieres taking place as part FoR 2017 programme will be released in March.

-Frames of Representation Film Festival 2017 will be presented in academic partnership with CHASE (Consortium for the Arts and Humanities South-East England)
+Frames of Representation Film Festival 2017 is curated by Nico Marzano, supported by Luke W Moody and presented in academic partnership with CHASE (Consortium for the Arts and Humanities South-East England).